AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 where 'org' is a well-known shortened form of 'organisation'.
 Either of these requests are potentially suitable for allocation.

-**NOTE**: the top-level register of `/org/` is already allocated for automated use by the AGLDWG where it is used to identify AGLDWG members's agencies requesting IRIs.
+**NOTE**: the top-level register of `/org/` is already allocated for automated use by the AGLDWG where it is used to identify AGLDWG members's agencies requesting PIDs.

 Subregisters within a Top-Level Register are to be managed by the manager of the Top-Level register with the `module-id` to be allocated by them.
 The total IRI pattern for this form of modularised register is: